tprasadtp/ubuntu-post-install/docs/clioptions.md

 <font color="#FF8700">CONFIGURATION:</font>
   -A, --autopilot     Enables AUTOPILOT mode(No Prompts).
-  -d, --purge         Enable Purging packages
+  -d, --purge         Enable Purging packages.
-  -f, --fix           Fix codenames for new releases --fix-mode-lts      Use prevoous LTS release as fallback when using --fix(Ubutnu only) -p, --pre-release   Same as --fix but for beta/alpha releases of Ubuntu and Debian.
+  -f, --fix           Fix codenames for new releases.
+  --fix-mode-lts      Use prevoous LTS release as fallback when using --fix (Ubutnu only).
+  -p, --pre-release   Same as --fix but for beta/alpha releases of Ubuntu and Debian.
   -k, --keep-debs     Do not invoke apt-clean after installing packages.
   -l, --delete-log    Delete the logfile. (./log/after-effects.log)